rngesus-wept/puflantu/artifacts/crab.md

 Pidgey: The blue square is already used up from [Falcon Name]'s word.
 Pidgey: Falcon-GEN word blue square already PRF use-3S.
-Pidgey: `Falcon-ro natho honwze avubena xwes os piotwv.`
+Pidgey: `Falcon-ro natho honwze avubena xwes os piotwv.` //2 things: This is not 3S.?
+Also (for Colin), if we rename, we have to rename "Falcon" here.

 ## Turn 6 (Falcon plays AMWPEX)